-- High levels of income and employment deprivation - High numbers of older people (over 65) living alone
+• High levels of income and employment deprivation

-Meets national outcome Key theme Key action - identified by Integrated Leadership Group and Strategic Planning Group planning sessions 2 1, Enhanced Community Support teams to be rolled out across Perth city Develop Integrated Care teams linked to zones using existing premises in the City e.g. Letham Centre Invest in Community in sub localities.
-For example men's sheds Develop community engagement and learn from good practice elsewhere e.g. Aberfeldy consultation as a model Develop role of Community pharmacy in relation to prevention and early intervention Develop support structure for GPs to divert people to other resources in the community 3 Explore options to improve GP coverage in the Letham area Develop Discharge to Home Model to Assess from Acute care Continue with the redesign of District Nurse role and remit Redesign Care At Home service to increase capacity within rapid response and crisis services Undertake process mapping to reduce duplication and streamline services and systems of referral within and between agencies Make sure service users also have a voice in the development of localities and to inform what is required in their community.
-1 Promote the use of apps and link with SMART city to support self- management
+• High numbers of older people (over 65) living alone

-Meets national outcome Key theme Key action - identified by Integrated Leadership Group and Strategic Planning Group planning sessions 8 Develop an organisational/workforce development plan within the locality plan, encompassing a joint structure across all sectors in the locality to promote shared ownership e.g. NHS, PKC, independent/third/voluntary sectors; Develop a shared training plan across all agencies within the locality; Develop and enhance peer support models within agencies and across agencies; Promote the relevance of the strategy with operational frontline staff within workforce development plans to encourage and motivate staff to take ownership of the work they do
+Meets national outcome Key theme Key action - identified by Integrated Leadership Group and Strategic Planning Group planning sessions People, including those with disabilities, long term conditions or who are frail, are able to live, as far as reasonably practicable, independently and at home or in a homely setting in their community People, including those with disabilities, long term conditions or who are frail, are able to live, as far as reasonably practicable, independently and at home or in a homely setting in their community Prevention and early intervention Working with communities Reducing health inequalities Prevention and early intervention Working with communities Reducing health inequalities Enhanced Community Support teams to be rolled out across Perth city Develop Integrated Care teams linked to zones using existing premises in the City e.g. Letham Centre Invest in Community in sub localities.
+For example men's sheds Develop community engagement and learn from good practice elsewhere e.g. Aberfeldy consultation as a model Develop role of Community pharmacy in relation to prevention and early intervention Develop support structure for GPs to divert people to other resources in the community Explore options to improve GP coverage in the Letham area Develop Discharge to Home Model to Assess from Acute care Continue with the redesign of District Nurse role and remit Redesign Care At Home service to increase capacity within rapid response and crisis services Undertake process mapping to reduce duplication and streamline services and systems of referral within and between agencies People, including those with disabilities, long term conditions or who are frail, are able to live, as far as health care Make sure service users also have a voice in the development of localities and to inform what is required in their community.
+Promote the use of apps and link with SMART city to support self- management reasonably practicable, independently and at home or in a homely setting in their community and support People who work in health and care services feel engaged with the work they do and are supported to continuously improve the information, support, care and treatment they provide Prevention and early intervention Person centred health care and support Develop an organisational/workforce development plan within the locality plan, encompassing a joint structure across all sectors in the locality to promote shared ownership e.g. NHS, PKC, independent/third/voluntary sectors; Develop a shared training plan across all agencies within the locality; Develop and enhance peer support models within agencies and across agencies; Promote the relevance of the strategy with operational frontline staff within workforce development plans to encourage and motivate staff to take ownership of the work they do